 .snapshot in your home.
 This directory will not appear in directory listings.
 You can

-When attempting to login to a home directory that is over quota, you will often get an error in the .Xauthority file:
+When attempting to log in when your home directory is over quota, you will often see an error in the .Xauthority file:

 |Size limit||None (costs involved after 4TB)|

 |Availability||Varies among cluster nodes.

 Most can be mounted on desktops and laptops.